deadzg/knowledge-share/Java-Ecosystem/Java/java-commands.md

-# List all versions of Java in Mac
+# List all versions of JVM in Mac
 `/usr/libexec/java_home -V`

 # Find location of specific version of Java